As a TV writer and showrunner, people often ask me how to break into Hollywood.

 We didn’t need mediocre writers.
 We needed a great writers.

-Because he knew how to write, the power dynamic shifted.
-No longer were we the ones doing him a favor.
-Instead, he’d be doing us a favor because we needed him.
+Because this guy knew how to write, the power dynamic shifted.
+No longer were we the ones doing him a favor by hiring him.
+Instead, he’d be doing us a favor.
+We needed him!